 These findings follow on from Michigan’s experience, which was published in 2016 and found that medicinal weed reduced opioid usage by 64%.
 A detailed review of northwestern states saw an opioid reduction usage of 77%.

-In 2020, American Marijuana embarked on research that selected 19 states where MMJ is legal.
+Back in 2020, American Marijuana embarked on research that selected 19 states where MMJ is legal.
 Next, it compared the opioid prescribing rate a year before and after these states legalized medical marijuana.
 15 of the 19 states showed a fall in the opioid prescription rate in the year after legalization.

 The only states that saw an increase were New Mexico, Arizona, Michigan, and New Jersey.
 In the case of NJ and NM, the rate of growth was minimal.
 For the record, Ohio, Pennsylvania, and North Dakota showed the most significant decreases in the rate of opioid prescriptions.